strukturag/libheif/README.md

 ## Encoder benchmark

-A current benchmark of the AVIF encoders (as of 14 Oct 2022) can be found in the Wiki page [AVIF encoding benchmark](https://github.com/strukturag/libheif/wiki/AVIF-Encoder-Benchmark).
+A current benchmark of the AVIF encoders (as of 14 Oct 2022) can be found on the Wiki page [AVIF encoding benchmark](https://github.com/strukturag/libheif/wiki/AVIF-Encoder-Benchmark).